 My main screenplay project is a story about a young man and an aging nun navigating the tempest of American Catholic seminary life in the 1990s - it's part Dead Man Walking, part Ordinary People.
 Rather than going directly to script, I'm drafting it as a novel, then deciding if it merits going to screenplay.
 Other writing projects include a book about friendship as it relates to the spiritual life.

-Where are you living and working?
+Where did you live and work?

 My last full-time job was in the corporate headquarters for KB Home in Los Angeles, as a web content administrator.
 Prior to that, I worked as a production assistant for Family Theater Productions, especially with the annual Angelus Awards Student Film Festival.
-I continue to volunteer as a second-round juror for the Angelus Awards.

 Documents on this site are posted in Adobe Acrobat (.pdf) format unless otherwise noted.
 If you do not have the Adobe Acrobat Reader installed, click the icon below to visit Adobe's web site and download the reader for free.